freedomofkeima/messenger-maid-chan/README.md

 Maid-chan name is inspired from [Sakurasou's Artificial Intelligence](http://sakurasounopetnakanojo.wikia.com/wiki/Maid).

-If you have any other ideas, I am accepting contributions :) For developers, you could access [Sphinx documentation here](https://messenger-maid-chan.readthedocs.io/) [In Progress].
+If you have any other ideas, I am accepting contributions :) For developers, you could access [the documentation pages for developers here](https://messenger-maid-chan.readthedocs.io/).
+For others who are interested in using Maid-chan features, please ask me directly and head to [Maid-chan Facebook Page](https://www.facebook.com/maidchan2/).

 ## How to Run